ernest0507/LAMBA_Team-22/docs/definition-of-done.md

 - [ ] Public repository artifacts do not include credentials, private customer data, recordings, unnecessary PII, or confidential materials
 - [ ] Customer feedback or UAT findings that affect scope, quality, or usability are linked to a follow-up issue, PBI, roadmap item, or documented decision.
 - [ ] Assignment 4 CI checks, automated tests, QRTs, coverage expectations, and the additional QA check remain active for later work or are replaced with documented equivalent or stronger checks
+- [ ] Architecture documentation and related ADRs are updated when the change affects backend structure, persistence, deployment, integrations, critical modules, or major quality risks.
+- [ ] Quality requirements added or changed for Assignment 5 and later work link to the related ADRs when applicable.
+- [ ] Record-photo, maintenance-record, statistics, and persistence changes preserve backend/database consistency and include relevant automated or documented verification evidence.